 Third game's DLC has two scenarios where Dong Zhuo attempts kidnapping ladies of the game for his paradise of beautiful women: First, Dong Zhuo's Ambition where he kidnaps Aya, Kai, Joan of Arc, Cai Wenji, Wang Yuanji, Kaguya and Ayane.
 And eventually thwarted by a team of Magoichi, Hayabusa and Taigong Wang.
 Second, Zhong Hui's Pride, which is the same but Dong Zhuo had Zhong Hui to do the dirty job of kidnapping Nuwa, Ina, Da Ji (even if they're allies or sorts), Wang Yuanji (again), Diaochan, Zhurong and Gracia (the last two escaped), until Zhong Hui has had enough and storms off, driving off would-be rescuers, Dong Zhuo, as well as the ones Zhurong and Gracia called for help (Meng Huo, Mitsuhide, Motochika).
 There's also another scenario where you play as Dong Zhuo's forces fighting the resistance forces... and showing that you've captured Sun Shangxiang, Zhenji and Ina to immobilize Sun Jian, Cao Pi and Tadakatsu.
 Just be careful of Hanzo and Zhou Tai trying to rescue them.

-Divergent Character Evolution: In the third installment, characters who shared a weapon moveset in Dynasty Warriors 7 now have completely different Charged Attack combos.
-Some even got new weapons outright.
+Divergent Character Evolution: In the third installment, some of the characters who share a weapon moveset carried over from Dynasty Warriors 7 now have completely different Normal and Charged Attack combos, while others just got new weapons.

 Double Agent: Zhuge Liang seems to work for Orochi at first in the first game.